GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 ## Suggested use cases {: #use-cases }

-A HID device takes input from or provides output to humans.
+An HID device takes input from or provides output to humans.
 Examples of devices include keyboards, pointing devices (mice, touchscreens, etc.), and gamepads.
 The [HID protocol] makes it possible to access these devices on desktop computers using operating system drivers.
 The web platform supports HID devices